cpkleynhans/sdk-api/sdk-api-src/content/sysinfoapi/nf-sysinfoapi-getlogicalprocessorinformationex.md

 </dl>
 </td>
 <td width="60%">
 Retrieves information about logical processors  that are part of the same NUMA node.

+> [!NOTE]
+> Starting in Windows Server 2022, each NUMA node is assigned a primary group.
+Requests for **RelationNumaNode** will return **RelationNumaNode** structures that contain only a single group affinity, that of the node's primary group.
+For more info, see [NUMA Support](/windows/win32/procthread/numa-support).

 </td>
 </tr>